superthesis

 “Fed rate hike in 2026?”

-The crowd gives this ~59%; after arguing both sides, superthesis lands just below — about 55%.
+The crowd gives this ~59%; after arguing both sides, superthesis lands at 55% — a near-coin-flip where the origin of inflation, supply shock versus demand, is the central pivot.

 cleared